 Infants are typically easy to please when it comes to an island vacation.
 But for mom and dad, perhaps the best place for infants is Jamaica -- more specifically Franklin D. Resort and Spa.
 This resort assigns every family with their own full-time nanny (included in the cost of the stay).
 This nanny can put baby down for a nap while mom and dad lounge by the pool, babysit while mom and dad enjoy a quiet dinner, and play with baby when mom and dad enjoy some of the island's adult amenities.

 Best Island for Adventure

-The large island of the Dominican Republic is fast becoming the "it" destination for families but has long been considered the adventure capital of the Carribean.
-The island's rain forests beckon to be explored by foot, zip line and canopy tours' and the long coastline is perfect for surfing, snorkeling, diving, sailing and more.
+The large island of the Dominican Republic is fast becoming the "it" destination for families, but has long been considered the adventure capital of the Caribbean.
+The island's rain forests beckon to be explored by foot, zip-line and canopy tours, and the long coastline is perfect for surfing, snorkeling, diving, sailing and more.
 The mountainous interior is also a great place for canyoning, caving and rock climbing, as well as river rafting and mountain biking.

 Best Island for Mom and Dad